Edgemont Junior – Senior High School

 Edgemont Junior – Senior High School is a high school in Greenville, New York, serving students in grades 7 -12.
 Its feeder schools are Greenville School and Seely Place School, where students graduate in the sixth grade.
 The school's colors are blue and white, and its mascot is a panther.
 Edgemont Junior – Senior High School has a "California-style campus" which is similar to a small college campus.
 The school has 5 academic buildings, with one building dedicated mainly to the 7th and 8th graders.
-Greenville/Edgemont is an unincorporated part of Greenburgh, NY.
+Greenville/Edgemont is an unincorporated part of Greenburgh, New York.

 Rankings in the mass media

 Niche Magazine selected the Edgemont School District as the #1 Public School District in America in 2015.
 Edgemont frequently fares well in national high school rankings, as well.
 In 2006, Newsweek named Edgemont the 61st best high school in the country.
 In 2007, the magazine ranked Edgemont higher, at 41st place.
 In 2005, The Washington Post named the school 26th, and in its 2008, U.S. News & World Report ranked Edgemont High School 28th.
 In 2012, U.S. News & World Report ranked Edgemont 19th best public high school in New York state and 96th best in the US.

 More recently in 2013, Newsweek ranked Edgemont as the 18th best high school in the Northeast, and 72nd overall in the nation.
 It also reported that 99% of the student body graduate in four years.
 Of that 99%, 100% of those students are college-bound upon graduation.